BLCM/bl3mods/skruntskrunt/boss-rush-slaughter/README.md

 Boss Rush: Billy and the Clone-a-saurus
 =================================

+So do you want get a boss rush?

 Billy, one of the Billy sisters, was cheesed that vault hunters had attacked her and her sisters.
 Billy broke into a stash of stolen Maliwan equipment and found what Katagawa-Jr was using to produce his clones.
 Billy had an idea, what if she cloned the Saurians of the Borderlands and made theme park featuring them.
 Instantly she realized that it was a dumb idea and questioned why anyone would entertain such an idea.
 But could she use this cloning machine to clone Saurians and other defeated Badasses to defeat the Vault Hunters once and for all?

-Thank you to the true hero: altef_4.
-His careful modding to produce the Hyperion slaughter star 3000 allowed me to spend very little time changing his mod.

 This is a boss rush mod that can generate different configurations of a boss rush.
-It is directly based on altef_4's research and source code.
-It shows none of the love and care and careful effort that altef_4 used.
-This is built in the style of Isaac of Binding Boss Rush: just excessive and unfair.
+It is directly based on `altef_4`'s research and source code.
+It shows none of the love and care and careful effort that `altef_4` used.
+This is built in the style of Isaac of Binding Boss
+Rush: just excessive and unfair.
 And that is the point.
 An insane boss rush for OP Level 65 builds at Mayhem 10 or 11.

+Thank you to the true hero: altef_4.
+His careful modding to produce the Hyperion slaughter star 3000 allowed me to spend very little time changing his mod.

 Known Bugs
 ==========

 This thing can cause crashes.
 Sometimes, somehow.
 It's not clear.

 Stuck enemies: bring a void rift or a blackhole or a pull-out-method in with you to yoink enemies out of the wall.

 Enemies on top: Sometimes enemies cluster on the top rafters, bring a homing grenade.

 Bad/Degenerate spawn: This is a hard problem sometimes enemies spawn in a weird way and get stuck in walls.
 Rare but it happens.

 Multiplayer: Sometimes it takes a while for your friends to load the big bad bosses and so the bosses look like Maliwan troops but act really rigid and strange with no animation.
 Just wait this one out.

 Enemies that can cause trouble:
 * Amach's witnesses like to float up to the top rafters, you can homing grenade them.